What is Boko Haram?

 Boko Haram wraps ideas of social justice in religious rhetoric.

-Throughout much of its five and a half year insurgency against the Nigerian state, Boko Haram lived embedded in urban communities, carrying out guerrilla-style attacks on soft targets (such as schools and places of worship), and on symbols of the Nigerian state (police stations, banks, and check points).
-In May 2013 the federal government claimed for the first time that Boko Haram had captured several towns in northeast Nigeria and a state of emergency (SOE) was established to allow a Joint Task Force of military and police to tackle the insurgents.
-Under the SOE, the security forces managed to evict Boko Haram from most urban areas, depriving it of its support and resource networks, forcing it to begin preying on communities for whom it had previously claimed to fight.
+Throughout much of its five-and-a-half year insurgency against the Nigerian state, Boko Haram lived embedded in urban communities, carrying out guerrilla-style attacks on soft targets (such as schools and places of worship), and on symbols of the Nigerian state (police stations, banks, and check points).
+In May 2013 the federal government claimed for the first time that Boko Haram had captured several towns in northeast Nigeria and a state of emergency was established to allow a Joint Task Force of military and police to tackle the insurgents.
+Under the state of emergency, the security forces managed to evict Boko Haram from most urban areas, depriving it of its support and resource networks, forcing it to begin preying on communities for whom it had previously claimed to fight.

-Familial and community ties are key and recruitment.
+Familial and community ties are key in recruitment.

 In August 2014, Boko Haram began a campaign of territorial conquest.
 This was potentially in imitation of ISIS, which had similarly seized territory in Iraq and Syria in the summer of 2014, and in June 2014 announced the establishment of a ' caliphate.'
 At its peak, Boko Haram had seized much of Borno state and parts of Yobe and Adamawa states.
 It appears that the group did not attempt to administer much of its territory, focusing instead on denying the Nigerian state control.

 Shekau did designate Gwoza, a historic cultural and religious centre, as the group's ' capital.'
 Throughout the autumn of 2014 there were signs of communication between Boko Haram and ISIS, and Boko Haram messaging began to develop along similar stylistic lines to ISIS.
 In March 2015 this culminated with Shekau swearing bayah to ISIS leader Abu Bakr al-Baghdadi, formally linking the Nigerian group to the international jihadi network for the first time.
 The extent of operational or financial support from ISIS to Boko Haram is not clear, with a US official stating that there is "no evidence" for it.
 In June 2016 he asserted that the oath of allegiance to the group was designed to boost Boko Haram's Islamist credentials, attract new recruits, and appeal to ISIS' Levant-based leadership for patronage.
 However, links and interaction between Boko Haram and ISIS are defined by speculation, contradiction, and informed supposition

 The implications of the alliance between Boko Haram and ISIS remain unclear.
-The group has proven resilient to eradication over the past two decades, however, and their ideology continues to resonate with large sections of the northern Nigerian Muslim population, even as most find the group's glorification of violence abhorrent.
-The group continues to carry out guerrila-style attacks on villages and military positions, and it has increased its use of suicide bombings, including using young girls as human bombs.
+The group proved resilient to eradication over the past two decades before ISIS, however, and their ideology continues to resonate with large sections of the northern Nigerian Muslim population, even as most find the group's glorification of violence abhorrent.
+The group continues to carry out guerrila-style attacks on villages and military positions, and has increased its use of suicide bombings, including using young girls as human bombs.